This post is by Karon Thackston from copywriting company Marketing Words.

 If you look at your listings with a customer’s eye, instead of strictly from a seller’s point of view, you’re more likely to create listings that are effective for both rankings and conversions.

-Karon Thackston can be contacted through Marketing Words.
-As well as providing copywriting services, Marketing Words have eBooks and video courses to help sellers create their own high-quality product listings.
+Marketing Words also have eBooks and video courses to help sellers create their own high-quality product listings.